Dealing with a stressful boss

 • An employee assistance plan (EAP) provider, if you have one

-If you have an employee assistance plan provider, you can call and speak to someone about your boss’s situation and receive help for your own stress at the same time.
+If you have an employee assistance plan provider, you can call and speak to someone there about your boss’s situation and receive help for your own stress at the same time.

 Mental health problems are often temporary and people who get treatment can recover.
 Try this two-pronged approach when your boss may be experiencing mental health issues: